According to Rabbi Col. Eyal Karim the purpose of Gentiles is

 “New

-IDF Chief Rabbi: It is permissible to rape during war”
+IDF Chief Rabbi: It is permissible to rape during war”.

 Under that: “Major Col. Eyal Qarim has

-declared in the past “draft of girls is totally forbidden”
+declared in the past “draft of girls is totally forbidden” – and claimed

 that in times of war it is permissible for soldiers to “have sex with comely gentile women against their will”.